 Formalized support for pathways into POD Network leadership

-At the June Core meeting, we approved a recommendation to expand the offer of compensation for specific volunteer leadership roles within our organization; see the report here.
+The Core Committee approved a recommendation to expand the offer of compensation for specific volunteer leadership roles within our organization; see the report here.
 Our past practices were neither transparent nor equitable, and hindered diverse and inclusive leadership.
 In addition, need-based support was expanded so that those with less institutional/employer funding would not encounter structural barriers to participation.
 With our current projected deficit budget (based on very conservative revenues from membership and the conference), we are unable to fully enact this new plan at this time, but with approval in principle, we are confident that these practices will be fully adopted once they are financially viable.

 Increased visibility and advocacy for DEI concerns and changes needed in higher education

-In June 2020, Core Committee members committed to making progress on additional DEI initiatives, examples of which include:
+Core Committee members have committed to making progress on additional DEI initiatives, examples of which include:

 - Increasing communication between the Diversity Committee and the Executive Committee to ensure consistent and direct communication between the committee and executive leadership and to make collaborative decision-making more transparent.

 - Charging our new Strategic Plan Committee to increase communication about committee and SIG activities that support our cross-cutting diversity and inclusion strategic priority and to develop plans to help reinforce DEI activities as a key priority for our committees and SIGs.

 - Developing an RFP for a DEI consultant to help us study and review our policies and procedures, including a process and structure for adding a member to the Executive Committee who has DEI expertise.